yoelcaliva/react-todo-app/docs/01-product-requirements.md

 ## 7. Assumptions

-- The project will be developed in React using Create React App or Vite.
+- The project will be developed in React.
 - Testing will be automated (unit and integration) where applicable.
 - Manual testing will be executed for UI, usability, and edge case scenarios.